+Conclusions

+The analysis conducted reveals that, up until 2019, the housing programs implemented by the State for the citizens in the disaster zone and the solutions to the housing problem for these individuals were in contradiction of Armenia's international legal obligation to ensure the realization of their right to adequate housing, particularly, as defined by Article 11 of the UN Covenant on Economic, Social and Cultural Rights.

-- 53. Over the years, the State has failed to maintain statistics on those in need of improvement of housing conditions due to the earthquake. - 54.
+Over the years, the State has failed to maintain statistics on those in need of improvement of housing conditions due to the earthquake.
 The State did not engage in meaningful dialogue with those who required housing improvements as a result of the earthquake.
-It did not ensure a continuous enhancement of their quality of life, in accordance with the requirements of Article 11 of the Covenant. - 55.

 The housing provision process proved ineffective, leading to the ongoing reproduction of homelessness.
-Years of inappropriate and ineffective policies deepened the vulnerability of homeless individuals following the earthquake, resulting in violations of several other socio-economic rights and the marginalization of this vulnerable group. - 56.
+Years of inappropriate and ineffective policies deepened the vulnerability of homeless individuals following the earthquake, resulting in violations of several other socioeconomic rights and the marginalization of this vulnerable group.

 In terms of internal guarantees for the protection of the right to adequate housing conditions, there has been a setback.
-This occurred because, as a consequence of Constitutional amendments in 2015, the constitutional regulations aimed at protecting the right to adequate living and housing conditions were removed. - 57.
+This occurred because, as a consequence of Constitutional amendments in 2015, the constitutional regulations aimed at protecting the right to adequate living and housing conditions were removed.

 The current policy designed to address housing issues in the disaster zone is not centered around the needs of the people.
 It has not been formulated through genuine consultation with individuals who require housing improvements, nor has it involved a thorough assessment of their needs.
-Furthermore, it does not aim to eradicate or prevent homelessness, nor does it address the special risks faced by individuals with disabilities, women, the elderly, children, etc. Compliance with the standards set by the Committee's GC 4, 7, as well as the Committee's precedent decisions, is not ensured, thus violating Armenia's treaty obligations. - 58.
-Government Decision No. 1601 was founded upon the principle of eliminating temporary construction, which included forced evictions, rather than focusing on solutions geared towards alleviating homelessness and establishing adequate housing conditions for individuals residing in these constructions. - 59.
+Furthermore, it does not aim to eradicate or prevent homelessness, nor does it address the special risks faced by individuals with disabilities, women, the elderly, children, etc.

+Government Decision No. 1601 was founded upon the principle of eliminating temporary construction, which included forced evictions, rather than focusing on solutions geared towards alleviating homelessness and establishing adequate housing conditions for individuals residing in these constructions.

 The provisions delineating the process of forced evictions and the subsequent resettlement, as stipulated in Government Decision 1601-N, do not align with Armenia's obligations under the Covenant.
-Within this framework, compliance with the requirements outlined by Committee 7 and precedent decisions is not ensured.
-Notably, the special needs of vulnerable groups are not taken into consideration, and an effective mechanism for compensating damages, including legal costs and harm to personal property, is not defined. - 60.
-An examination of housing alternatives and the planned compensation mechanisms within the context of resettlement, as outlined in Government Decision 1601-N, reveals that they do not meet the standards established by Committee GC No. 4, GC No. 7, and precedent decisions.
-Consequently, they will not fulfill the right to adequate housing conditions. - 61.
+Notably, the special needs of vulnerable groups are not taken into consideration, and an effective mechanism for compensating damages, including legal costs and harm to personal property, is not defined.

+An examination of housing alternatives and the planned compensation mechanisms within the context of resettlement, as outlined in Government Decision 1601-N, reveals that they do not meet the standards established by the Committee.
+Consequently, they will not fulfill the right to adequate housing conditions.

 The State has yet to address the issue of individuals left homeless due to the earthquake or those living in rented accommodations and within buildings and structures in emergency conditions.
 Up until now, the State has not defined the format of its support and/or the resettlement procedures in such cases.

-E) Recommendations
+Recommendations